timeplus-io/docs/docs/query-syntax.md

 ### Stream to Stream  Join {#stream_stream_join}

-In some cases, the real-time data flow to multiple data streams.
+In some cases, the real-time data flows to multiple data streams.
 For example, when the ads are presented to the end users, and when the users click the ads.
 Timeplus allows you to do correlated searches for multiple data streams, for example, you can check the average time when the user clicks the ad after it is presented.

 ```sql
 SELECT ..
 FROM stream1